cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/applications.rst

 **Data virtualizations** include :doc:`Streams <streams>` and :doc:`Datasets <datasets/index>`.

+.. rubric:: Creating an Application with an Application Specification

 To create an Application, implement the ``Application`` interface or subclass from ``AbstractApplication`` class, specifying the Application metadata and declaring and configuring each of the Application elements::